-Google+ aims to help you better connect with friends and family, Android app now availableAlex Wagner - Deputy Managing Editor, News Desk
+Google+ aims to help you better connect with friends and family, Android app now availableAlex Wagner - Editorial Director of News and Content

 Time to get our dirty mitts on another new Google project!
 The search giant today unveiled Google+, which aims to be a sort of social network that helps users to easily communicate with their friends and family.
 Google+ has a few main features worth checking out, including Circles, which allows you to selectively share information with your own different groups of people; Sparks, which gives a user a steady stream of popular Web content based on his or her interests; Hangouts, a type of group chat (including video) that allows users to sign in and interact with their Circles; and a Mobile aspect that gives folks the opportunity to add location data to every post, instantly upload photos to a private album in the cloud, and the chance to sign into a group chat room called Huddles whenever they're feeling chatty.